When your kids get an allowance they should also be given the responsibility to pay for more things on their own.

 - Cheap Trinkets – What is it with kids and little do-dads?
 As we wait in the checkout lane, it seems all the tiny plastic pieces of junk near the cash register have a siren song only small children can hear.
 While spending a few dollars here and there on these little trinkets seems harmless at the time, the amounts can add up.
 Now whenever my kids ask if they can get an eraser that looks like an iPhone or a tiny pin with a cute kitten on it, my answer is “You can get it with your allowance.”
 It’s interesting to see if they still choose to buy the destined-for-the-dump trinket after knowing they must pay for it.

 - Souvenirs: While on vacation, it’s nearly impossible to avoid stopping in at least one souvenir shop.
-And those stores are made with the kid consumer mindset – so many little good-for-nothing flashy knickknacks that kids can’t resist.
+And those stores are made with the kid consumer mindset – so many good-for-nothing flashy knickknacks that kids can’t resist.
 Before going on a trip, have each child count up how much they have in allowance.
 Rather than taking allowance money with them, just take notes and have your kids pay you back when you get home.
 A good dilemma kids face at souvenir shops is whether to buy what’s in front of them or save their money to purchase something else later in the trip.

 - Book Fairs: Here’s where I find myself in a sticky situation.
-On the one hand, I want to encourage my kids to read, but with libraries able to supply nearly every book they could ever want, there’s really no need to buy books for my kids.
+On the one hand, I want to encourage my kids to read, but with libraries able to supply nearly every book they want, there’s really no need to buy books for my kids.
 And when it comes to the school book fair – the funds of which support the school – I split the difference.
 I give my kids a budget to spend at the book fair and have them pay for anything above that amount with their allowance.

-- Treats: I’m not big on letting my kids eat a lot of candy or sweets, but if we’re someplace special, like a fair or movie and they want a treat, this is something they can pay for.
+- Treats: I’m not big on letting my kids eat a lot of candy or sweets, but if we’re someplace special, like a fair or movie, and they want a treat, this is something they can pay for.

 - Data plans: If you decide your teen should have a cell phone, let them pay for their monthly data plan.
-Increase their allowance to the amount you’re willing to spend on data and then let them decide if they’re willing to forgo other purchases to have a more expensive plan.
+Increase their allowance to the amount you’re willing to spend on data and then let your teen decide if they’re willing to forgo other purchases to have a more expensive plan.

 One other tip before you get started: be sure to explicitly tell your kids which things they’re now responsible paying for with their allowance.
 Pushing the responsibility on them at the store could be a shock that kids aren’t ready to accept.